 It’s 2am and the sound of silence is deafening.
-Sleep is eluding me and as I look out the tent, the stillness of the night and the beauty of the moonlit campsite is breathtaking.
+Sleep is eluding me and as I look out the tent, the stillness of the night and the beauty of our moonlit overland campsite is breathtaking.
 I’m deep in the Owyhee Wilderness, with Firestone Tires and a group of journalists, influencers and Youtubers and we’re here to experience the Firestone Destination XT and MX/T tire range.
 The day has been long and epic, with terrain ranging from fast dusty trails, steep rocky ascents/descents, multiple river crossings and mud.
 Yes, lots of mud!
 Indeed, a perfect array of conditions to put the tires though their paces.

 The BLM manages more than 267,000 acres of public lands in the Owyhee River Wilderness.
 The Owyhee Canyonlands is a huge and remote area of eastern Oregon, southwestern Idaho and northern Nevada.
 Hidden within this vast high desert plateau are deep canyons carved by the Owyhee, Bruneau and Jarbidge Rivers.
 The rivers of the Owyhee and Bruneau-Jarbidge systems offer something for nearly every level of boating experience.
 The Owyhee and Bruneau-Jarbidge river systems provide visitors with unsurpassed solitude in canyons of unique beauty and form.
 From placid pools to turbulent whitewater; from vertical cliffs to steep grassy slopes; and from wildlife, such as California bighorn sheep to wildflowers, including the Bruneau River flox, these rivers and their canyons present visitors with challenging and extraordinary experiences.

 Simply put, the Owyhee Wilderness is stunning!
 It’s my first time in this region and I’ll be back.
 This is a pristine region and let’s keep it that way.
 Please Tread lightly.